 The work in the McKesson Parcels located in the Wax Myrtle Ravine and the Devil's Arroyo MUs has been successful in improving habitat for covered butterfly species.
 In the Wax Myrtle Ravine, work has centered around treating Foeniculum vulgare, Cytisus scoparius, and native scrub species for grassland restoration.
-Work has also been conducted on the outskirts of the eucalyptus grove in to control encroaching saplings.
-In the eucalyptus grove, we have focused on treating small diameter trees (less than 8 in DBH) and broom species to reduce fire ladder fuels in the grove.
-Work at the Devil's Arroyo site has focused on reducing Portuguese broom, French broom, and coastal scrub species from the grassland areas where callippe silverspots are still present.
-Work in both areas has been ongoing in 2022.
-All work in the McKesson parcels has been done by ECI.
+Work has also been conducted on the outskirts of the eucalyptus grove to control encroaching saplings.
+In the eucalyptus grove, there has been a focus on treating small diameter trees (less than 8-inch DBH) and broom species to reduce fire ladder fuels in the grove.
+Work at the Devil's Arroyo site has focused on reducing Portuguese broom, French broom, and coastal scrub species from the grassland areas where Callippe silverspots are still present.
+While work in both areas has been ongoing, 2023 work mostly focused on grassland restoration with emphasis on ruderal and highly invasive species such as Oxalis pes-caprae.